Scottish Government: First Minister

 Bute House in Edinburgh is the official residence of the first minister.

 The head of the Scottish Government is the first minister who also serves as the keeper of the Great Seal whilst in office as first minister.
 The first minister chairs the Scottish Cabinet and is primarily responsible for the formulation, development and presentation of Scottish Government policy.
 Additional functions of the first minister include promoting and representing Scotland in an official capacity, at home and abroad.
 In their capacity as Keeper of the Great Seal of Scotland, the first minister is one of only a few individuals permitted to fly the Royal Banner of the Royal Arms of Scotland.

 The first minister is nominated by the Scottish Parliament by fellow MSPs, and is formally appointed by the monarch.
 The first minister appoints members of the Scottish Cabinet and junior ministers of the Scottish Government.
 As head of the Scottish Government, the first minister is directly accountable to the Scottish Parliament for their actions and the actions of the wider government and cabinet.

 The office is held by John Swinney of the Scottish National Party since 7 May 2024.

 Deputy First Minister

 The deputy first minister supports the first minister.
 When the first minister is absent, such as during overseas visits and international engagements, the deputy first minister acts in his or her place.
 The deputy first minister may also take questions in parliament on the first minister's behalf.
 Whilst serving as deputy first minister, the office holder holds another cabinet position.
-Currently, Kate Forbes, the Cabinet Secretary for Economy and Gaelic, serves as the deputy first minister.
+Currently, Jenny Gilruth, the Cabinet Secretary for Finance and Local Government, serves as the deputy first minister, having taken over following the 2026 Scottish Parliament election and her predecessor's retirement.